Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 What is a knee replacement?

-A knee prosthesis replaces damaged or worn-out joint surfaces in the knee.
+A knee prosthesis replaces damaged or worn joint surfaces in the knee.
 Depending on the extent of osteoarthritis or damage, there are:

-• Total knee arthroplasty (total joint replacement): The entire joint (all compartments) is replaced.
+• knee total endoprosthesis (total joint replacement): The entire joint (all compartments) is replaced.

-• Partial joint replacement: Only a part of the knee joint is replaced, e.g. an inner or outer area.
+• partial joint replacement: Only a part of the knee joint is replaced, e.g., an inner or outer compartment.

-• Sled prosthesis (unicondylar replacement, inner or outer sled): Variant of partial joint replacement, in which only one side (inner or outer compartment) is replaced.
+• Sliding prosthesis (unicondylärer replacement, inner or äußerer sliding): variant of partial joint replacement where only one side (inner or äußeres compartment) is replaced.

 Important in this context: